In today’s post: Learn how to make delicious 1-ingredient condensed milk caramel THE SAFE WAY! Makes a perfect caramel apple dip.

-One of my very favorite side dishes to take along to barbecues or potlucks is a big plate of apples with creamy homemade caramel sauce.
+One of my very favorite side dishes to take along to barbecues or potlucks is a big plate of apples with creamy homemade caramel apple dip.
 Everybody loves it (and I mean everybody!), it’s great for kids who might be a little picky, it’s inexpensive, and best yet it’s SO EASY to make!
-My favorite homemade caramel sauce is technically not actually caramel – rather it’s dulche de leche – but it tastes just like the most sinfully delicious caramel sauce you’ve ever had and you only need one ingredient to make it: sweetened condensed milk.
+And you only need one ingredient: sweetened condensed milk.

-You may have seen pinterest pins showing sweetened condensed milk cooked right in the original can, which is super cool because when it open it you have caramel inside!
-(And yes, I know it’s technically dulche de leche, but I’m just gonna call it caramel.)
-The only problem is that you have to simmer the can on the stovetop for a few hours (or cook it in a crock pot for 8 hours) and it must stay covered with water the entire time.
+Cooking sweetened condensed milk in the unopened can is a cool concept, and I know many people have had success with that method.
+However, you do have to simmer the can on the stovetop for a few hours (or cook it in a crock pot for 8 hours) and it MUST stay covered with water the entire time.
 If you remember to check it regularly to ensure the water hasn’t boiled off it’s probably perfectly safe, but if (like me!) you have a tendency to get distracted, you run the risk of letting the water boil off – and that can cause the can to explode, shooting hot caramel and sharp pieces of can all over the place!
 Using a crockpot is a better bet than simmering on the stove because it’s much less likely to boil dry, and if you watch the water level I’m sure you’d be fine, but comments like this one make me a little wary:

 “I blew up a crockpot and covered my kitchen in caramel and glass doing this recipe(a few years ago now), the pan was on very low with a lid on but over the hours the steam escaped and it still boiled dry as I left it overnight!
 If I had been in the kitchen I would have been very badly burned and cut as glass, bits of pot and caramel went everywhere!
 We had to repaint the walls and roof once we had scraped off the caramel, not fun 😛 Please can I warn your lovely readers to use LOADS of water and check it/top up if needed!”